nickrspence/Maven-Ecommerce-Analyses/README.md

 comprehensive analysis that the company owner might present to investors to demonstrate long term growth.
 Analyses include:**

+<H4>For the full \~ 3 years of data (SEGMENT 2), I provided some
+comprehensive analysis that the company owner might present to investors to demonstrate long term growth.
+Analyses include:</H4>

 -   Trending website traffic, orders, conversion rates, revenue per order, and revenue per session